-Last year we introduced a number of diversity and inclusion initiatives, conscious that we can play a role in improving diversity in our sector.
-It has been a real pleasure to see these roll-out so successfully and whilst we recognise we still have more work to do ourselves, we are delighted with our early progress.
+We have introduced a number of diversity and inclusion initiatives, conscious that we can play a role in improving diversity in our sector.
+It has been a real pleasure to see these roll-out so successfully and whilst we recognise we still have more work to do ourselves, we are delighted with our progress to date.

-We have made progress this year in developing our environmental agenda.
-This is the first year that we will report against the recommendations of TCFD, demonstrating our commitment to incorporating environmental issues within our overall risk reporting framework.
+We have made significant progress developing our environmental agenda, having reported against the recommendations of TCFD, demonstrating our commitment to incorporating environmental issues within our overall risk reporting framework.

-We have also worked closely with our portfolio companies to develop their own environmental reporting, having provided support as six of our privately held companies initiated reporting on their Scope 1 to 3 carbon emissions.
-Moving forward, we intend to develop our environmental agenda further in FY2022/3, with a focus on managing carbon emissions within our portfolio, and with this in mind have set an aspiration to be net zero by 2050 on a full portfolio basis.
+We have also worked closely with our portfolio companies to develop their own environmental reporting, having provided support as 11 of our portfolio companies initiated reporting on their Scope 1 to 3 carbon emissions.
+Moving forward, we intend to develop our environmental agenda further with a focus on managing carbon emissions within our portfolio, and with this in mind have set an aspiration to be net zero by 2050 on a full portfolio basis.

 I would like to take the opportunity to thank all of our stakeholders for their support as we seek to advance our sustainability agenda.
 We are privileged to have employees who work together every day to build a sustainable business, portfolio leaders who work collaboratively and with dedication to develop treatments that have the potential to reach patients, and shareholders who continue to support us and ensure that we seek to deliver our vision and strategy in a sustainable way.
 We look forward continuing to work with you all to deliver our purpose and strategy in the years to come.